CrayLabs/SmartSim/doc/experiment.rst

 Model
 -----
-``Model(s)`` represent any computational kernel, including applications, scripts, or generally, a program.
+``Model(s)`` represent a simulation model or any computational kernel, including applications, scripts, or generally, a program.
 They can interact with other
 SmartSim entities via data transmitted to/from SmartSim Orchestrators using a SmartRedis client.
-Models in PT, TF, and ONNX (scikit-learn, spark, and others) can be written in Python and called from Fortran or any other client languages.
+Scripts in PT, TF, and ONNX (scikit-learn, spark, and others) can be written in TorchScript and called from Fortran or any other client languages.
 The Python code executes in a C runtime without the Python interpreter.

 Create a Model